 The auditor of the Company is Ernst & Young LLP, Chartered Professional Accountants, which has served as our auditor since 2011.
-Ernst & Young LLP is independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Alberta.
+Ernst & Young LLP is independent with respect to the Company in the context of the Rules of Professional Conduct of the Chartered Professional Accountants of Alberta.